 Having an orthopedic pillow will be a huge help for some of those night pains and in the morning you will feel well rested and fresh.
 Be sure to know your sleeping habits and problems, so you can find the right pillow and find comfort in your nights.
 Remember that there are pillows according to your sleeping position (back lying, stomach lying or side sleeper), and for the kind of pain that you’re having (back, neck, shoulders, knees, etc.).

-Our top recommendation is the Memory Foam Contour Pillow by TAMPOR, because it’s perfect for side sleepers by filling the distance between the head and the outside of the shoulder, reducing the pain in these areas.
+Our top recommendation is the Tampor Pillow, because it’s perfect for side sleepers by filling the distance between the head and the outside of the shoulder, reducing the pain in these areas.
 In addition, it reduces snoring because makes breathing smooth.